 I'm very comfortable working with Python/Django, Docker+Kubernetes, and PostgreSQL, but like getting my hands dirty with every layer of the stack.

 UW is a sort of "utility aggregator" combining residential services for electricity, gas, home phone, mobile phone, internet, and insurance.
-I manage the "Stress Free Energy" team, where we build and maintain the infrastructure that ensures people can keep their lights on and their homes warm.
+I managed the "Stress Free Energy" team, where were building and maintaining the infrastructure that ensures people can keep their lights on and their homes warm.

 I lead the "Data & Reconciliation" team that handles the company's data collection & billing systems primarily through two flagship systems: a custom Python daemon that consumes data from multiple external sources, and a largish Django-based app that understands all the different ways of doing billing in the energy industry (there are just too many).
 It's not glamorous, but it's challenging and the team is pretty awesome.